tsmith512/tsmithcreative/_posts/2020-04-16-hello-hangboard.md

 tutorial directs new developers to [Expo](http://expo.io/) for a quick start.

-Expo offers a ready-to-use bundling of tools and services with a baseline set of packages/components to get started quickly.
-It also means you don't need to fiddle with Android Studio and Xcode to get started.
-Expo's local scripts or its SaaS platform handle all the bundling and building.
-This was the perfect setup for the "Hello World phase" of the project.
+Expo offers a ready-to-use bundling of tools and services with a baseline set of packages/components.
+Its local scripts and its SaaS platform handle all the bundling and building; no Android Studio or Xcode.
+Perfect for the "Hello World phase."

 ``` js
 {% raw %}// DO NOT COPY THIS!
 This is learning scratchwork, not best practices patterns.